ccamel/go-graphql-subscription-example/README.md

 ```

 Additionally, a filter expression can be specified.
 The events consumed are then only ones matching the given predicate.
+You can refer to [antonmedv/expr] for an overview of the syntax to use to write predicates.

 ```graphql
 subscription {